Table of Contents:

 If this backup includes DR to another region, there will be a drop-down menu to choose in which region to perform the recovery.

-If you have cross-account functionality enabled for your CPM license, there are two other drop-down menus:
+If you have cross-account functionality enabled for your N2WS license, there are two other drop-down menus:

 Note: All the choices about regions and accounts you make in the recovery panel apply to all the recovery operations that you initiate from this screen.